oborchers/Fast_Sentence_Embeddings/README.md

 Credits to Radim Řehůřek and all contributors for the **awesome** library and code that [Gensim](https://github.com/RaRe-Technologies/gensim) provides.
 A whole lot of the code found in this lib is based on Gensim.

-In order to use **fse** you must first estimate a Gensim model which contains a gensim.models.keyedvectors.BaseKeyedVectors class, for example *Word2Vec* or *Fasttext*.
-Then you can proceed to compute sentence embeddings for a corpus.

-	from gensim.models import FastText
-	sentences = [["cat", "say", "meow"], ["dog", "say", "woof"]] ft = FastText(sentences, min_count=1, size=10)

-	from fse.models import Average
-	from fse import IndexedList
-	model = Average(ft)
-	model.train(IndexedList(sentences))

-	model.sv.similarity(0,1)

-fse offers multi-thread support out of the box.
-However, for most applications a *single thread will most likely be sufficient*.

 To install **fse** on Colab, check out: https://colab.research.google.com/drive/1qq9GBgEosG7YSRn7r6e02T9snJb04OEi